BarkleyREI/brei-pattern-scaffold/docs/02-glossary.md

 A tool that helps build and document web component libraries and integrate them into a larger project.
 Fractal is a dependency of this project that generates the user interface you are viewing this documentation on.

+## Element

+An abstract or resolute facet of the pattern library.
+Relates to the "atom" tier of Atomic Design. ex: Grid system, color palette, iconography.

 ## Pattern

 A "thing" in a component or pattern library.
-Example: a button, a carousel, a template, a color palette, icons.

 ## Component